sntubix/denser/README.md

 # DENSER: 3D Gaussians Splatting for Scene Reconstruction of Dynamic Urban Environments

-This repository the implementation of the paper.
+This repository will host the paper implementation.
 Code to come soon!

 ```
 @misc{mohamad2024denser,